credogit/credo-php-sdk/README.md

 ### Initializing Transaction

-Set data/payload/requestBody to post with initialize request.
+Set data/payload/requestBody to post with initiate request.
 Minimum required data are email and amount.

 ``` php
 // Set data to post using array